Germany set to stay in lockdown for fear of virus mutations — draft document | DW | 09.02.2021

 The authorities see reopening of daycare centers and schools as a priority, the document states.
 Regarding the troubled vaccination drive, Germany remains "optimistic that all citizens would be offered vaccination by the end of summer at the latest."

-The document states that comprehensive lockdown measures have helped reduce new infections considerably.
-It is the first time since the end of October that new infections per 100,000 residents have dropped to less than 80 new cases within a seven-day period.
+The document praises Germany's lockdown strategy and points to a drop in new infections across the country since October.
 Officials are expected to urge Germans to continue to reduce personal contact with others, as new COVID-19 variants spread across the country.

 Lothar Wieler, the head of the Robert Koch Institute, said earlier this month that at least three new versions of the virus have been discovered in Germany.
 Wieler has said these mutations are making the virus "more dangerous" as data from the UK, Netherlands and Denmark have revealed the variants could make the pandemic's impact more severe.